barryclark/jekyll-now/_posts/017-09-04-clfs-notes.md

 **LD_LIBRARY_PATH** still set.

-### ch 7 Shadow
-typo in book; erratta
+### Section 7.6.
+Shadow-4.2.1
-this echo "#define ENABLE_SUBUIDS 1" >> config.h should be this echo
-"#define ENABLE_SUBIDS 1" >> config.h
+This **echo "#define ENABLE_SUBUIDS 1" >> config.h** should be this **echo "#define ENABLE_SUBIDS 1" >> config.h**.

 ### Issue with Boot Method
-Boot Method is not well documented and is missing the temporary grub configuration from previous versions of the book. reverting to chroot method.
+The boot method is not well documented and is missing the temporary grub configuration from previous versions of the book; Reverting to Chroot method.

 ### 10.7.
 Glibc-2.19 32 Bit Libraries
-libio/tst-ftell-partial-wide.out fails because it needs a locale that has not yet been generated.
-This is from the LFS book, it is missing in the CLFS book.
+Note: **libio/tst-ftell-partial-wide.out** fails, because it needs a locale that has not yet been generated.
+This note is from the LFS book, but it is missing in the CLFS book.

 ### 10.11 gmp 6.0.0
 seems that the flag code LDFLAGS etc needs to entered as individual commands, blows up otherwise?